ianmarmour/nvidia-clerk/README.md

 private bots to procure large quantities of NVIDIA GPU's and most consumers were left without being able to purchase the product.
 This project will provide a short term solution so that customers can ensure they can buy a GPU and compete with these scalpers.

-NVIDIA Clerk doesn't actually purchase products for customers, it simply tracks the avaliable inventory from NVIDIAs APIs and automatically adds a GPU to your checkout/cart and navigates your browser checkout page whenever they become avaliable.
-The clerk can also notify you of this process if you provide
+NVIDIA Clerk doesn't actually purchase products for customers, it simply tracks the avaliable inventory from NVIDIAs APIs and automatically opens your browser to the page containing the add to cart link.The clerk can also notify you of avaliability through various services (See Advanced Configuration for setup details).
-Twilio API information (I am not interested in running an entire service for users, so this feature is limited to users aware of how to setup such things).

 ## Install